ArteenTorabiMarashi/ccm_benchmate/README.md

 There is also a `StructureComplex` instance and as the name suggests this is there to represent complexes.
 These can be multiple proteins, or a protein+ligand, DNA/RNA/Protein complexes.
 Similar to the `Structure` instance we are working on creating `ContainerRunner` calls to predict arbitrary structure complexes using AlphaFold2/3 and Boltz1/2.

-Additionally we are working on creating a `Simulation` class to sample protein structure fluctiations either via [Openmm](https://openmm.org/) (very computationally intensive, but accurate and time resolved), [BioEmu](https://github.com/microsoft/bioemu) and [AlphaFlow](https://github.com/bjing2016/alphaflow).
+Additionally we are working on creating a `Simulation` class to sample protein structure fluctuations either via [Openmm](https://openmm.org/) (very computationally intensive, but accurate and time resolved), [BioEmu](https://github.com/microsoft/bioemu) and [AlphaFlow](https://github.com/bjing2016/alphaflow).
 These again will be calls to `ContainerRunner` calls, which means if you have other calculations that will utilize these containers for arbitrary outputs.

 ## Variant Module